lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

     * The F2P Toolbox by Rob Fahey and Nicholas Lovell
     * How I Made a Hundred Movies in Hollywood and Never Lost a Dime by Roger Corman

-## Chapter 32: Game's Transform a Player
+## Chapter 32: Games Transform a Player

 * Can games be good for us?
     * Positive effects attributed to games: